Careers Support

 Other Encounters with Employers

 Throughout the year we host outside speakers through a range of mechanisms – including assemblies, lunchtime talks, or in lessons.
-The lunchtime talks are open to all year groups, and we invite local businesses, technical training providers and our alumni to contact us if they wish to deliver a session.
+The lunchtime talks are open to all year groups, and we invite local businesses, approved training providers and our alumni to contact us if they wish to deliver a session.
+Our Provider Access Statement is an annex to our Careers Education, Information, Advice and Guidance Policy, available here under our Policy documents on this website.

 The Careers Library